 We know that some of the best and most recommended products out there have pretty hefty price tags.
-We also know that most people don’t have unlimited beauty budgets *sigh.* We do, however, know a thing or two about how to stretch a budget as far as it will go and save money on expensive products by being strategic.
-Instead of holding out on buying that pricey product, scroll down and learn how to save money on expensive products by making smart choices.
+We also know that most people don’t have unlimited beauty budgets.
+However, we know a thing or two about how to stretch a budget as far as it will go and save money on expensive products by being strategic.
+Instead of holding out on buying that pricey product, here’s how to get the most out of expensive hair products.
 Because hey, sometimes they’re worth it!

 1. Create High-Low Product Combinations

 Start by figuring out which products are most important to you and your hair routine, then pair your important product with a less expensive product.
 For example, if you have thin hair, you might like to splurge on a shampoo that thoroughly cleanses your hair without weighing it down or drying it out.
 Go ahead!
 But then to save money, pair it with a cost-conscious conditioner.
 Alternatively, if you have curly hair, you might consider investing in a pricey conditioner to keep your locks smooth and frizz-free, and then save money when it comes to shampoo.
 Or, if you love your Oribe Texturizing Spray (because, um, who doesn’t), save your hard-earned cash by opting for a trusty drugstore dry shampoo.